What we're doing

 The scheme includes 64km of stopbank and associated assets which is the length of the Waipaoa River between the Te Karaka township and the rivermouth.

-The project will improve the capacity of the existing scheme and:
+The project is designed to improve capacity of the existing flood control scheme and:

-♦ Increase the width of the existing stopbanks to have a 4m crest-width and increase the crest height by around one metre.
+♦ increase the top width of the existing stopbanks to 4m and raise the height by up to one metre in some places

 ♦ maintain flood protection for a one-in-100-year flood event (or a 1% chance of that sized storm occurring in any one year)

 ♦ account for the effects of climate change out to 2090

 ♦ provide allowance for potentially constructing a cycleway along the stopbank

 ♦ address river bank erosion